-On the spot (OTS) data and offence histories are examined to establish a link between accident causation and offending.
+On-the-spot (OTS) data and offence histories are examined to establish a link between accidents caused.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email firstname.lastname@example.org.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.